lectair/KitKat-Bruteforcer/README.md

 <h1>KitKat Bruteforcer</h1>

-This is a tool written in Python that attempts to get some working codes for the KitKat iPhone 11 raffle.
+This is a tool written in Python3 that attempts to get some working codes for the KitKat iPhone 11 raffle.

 There are two modes, random and specific:<br>
     &nbsp;&nbsp;- Random mode: Generates a random string with numbers, uppercase and lowercase letters.<br>